chromakode/blog/src/pages/post/pulsatile-tinnitus-sounds.md

 Many months later, I met an [amazing team who specialize in Pulsatile Tinnitus at UCSF](https://www.ucsfhealth.org/clinics/pulsatile-tinnitus-clinic), where I was diagnosed with a likely [DAVF](http://neuroangio.org/patient-information/patient-information-brain-dural-fistula).
 If you look closely, you might be able to spot it in these [holographic explorations of my MRI scans](/post/brain-holograms-with-blender).
 I'm very lucky that these sounds have been my only symptom, and I'm scheduled for an operation which could fix the underlying cause.

 Since my situation is relatively rare, I wanted to take this opportunity to preserve my qualitative experience of these phantom sounds before they're (hopefully!) gone.
-I hope this can provide a data point for kinds of sounds one can experience.
+I hope this can provide a data point for the kinds of sounds one can experience.

 ## What does my Pulsatile Tinnitus sound like?